 Therefore, management of health-care waste requires increased attention and diligence to avoid the substantial disease burden associated with poor practice, including exposure to infectious agents and toxic substances.

-The global biomedical waste management services market report analyzes the market size (Revenue USD million – 2013 to 2020) and composition of this market on based on medical services (collection, disposal and processing); and small and large quantity waste generators and forecasts growth trends (CAGR% – 2016 to 2020).
+The global biomedical waste management services market report analyzes the market size (Revenue US$ million – 2014 to 2021) and composition of this market on based on medical services (collection, disposal and processing); and small and large quantity waste generators and forecasts growth trends (CAGR% – 2017 to 2021).
 The geographical segmentation includes North America (U.S., Canada), Latin America (Brazil, Mexico, Rest of LA), Europe (U.K., Germany, France, Italy, Spain, Rest of EU), Asia Pacific (Japan, China, India, Rest of APAC), and Rest of the World.
 It also analyses the competitive landscape of major competitors operating in the global market including Clean Harbors, Inc., Republic Services, Inc., Stericycle, Inc., Suez Environmental Services, US Ecology, Inc., Veolia Environnmental Services, and Waste Management, Inc.